numpy/numpy/doc/source/dev/development_workflow.rst

 * ``[skip wasm]``: skip Emscripten/Pyodide jobs
 * ``[skip codeql]``: skip CodeQL analysis jobs

 These tags do not need to be in the first line of the commit message and can appear anywhere in the body of the commit itself.
-Additionally, they can be used in any order, i.e. ``[skip mypy]`` is the same as ``[mypy skip]``
+Additionally, they can be used in any order, i.e. ``[skip mypy]`` is the same as ``[mypy skip]``.

 Example Usage
 -------------